zopefoundation/ZConfig/doc/zconfig.rst

 XXX need more explanation

-\module{ZConfig} supports schema components that can be provided by disparate components, and allows them to be knit together into concrete schema for applications.
+:mod:`ZConfig` supports schema components that can be provided by disparate components, and allows them to be knit together into concrete schema for applications.
 Components cannot add additional keys or sections in the application schema.

-A schema \dfn{component} is allowed to define new abstract and section types.
+A schema "component" is allowed to define new abstract and section types.
 Components are identified using a dotted-name, similar to a Python module name.
 For example, one component may be \code{zodb.storage}.